quynm15/prj301-Warehouse/README.md

 Warehouse Management System
-This is a web application completed in the course Java Web Application Development.
+This is a web application completed in the course Java Web Application Development (PRJ301).
 The project implements the basic functions of an inventory management program.
 Main feature:
   1. Account Management: CRUD account, authentication & authorization